ttsiodras/dotvim/README.md

 - NERDTreeToggle to F10, for direct access to "file manager" interface
 - TAB and Shift-TAB (in normal mode) cycle buffers
 - Ctrl-cursors to navigate windows (or create them, if missing)
-- Ctrl-L to clear search results (hate seeing yellow stuff after search)
+- Ctrl-l to clear search results (hate seeing yellow stuff after search)
 - Ctrl-F12 to quickly close "window" (buffer)
 - I've also installed the easymotion plugin, so I can navigate to any place in the screen with a simple \\\\w followed by a character.
 Amazing plugin.